eurisko-us/eurisko-us.github.io/_posts/2021-06-01-efficiently-computing-the-determinant-of-a-matrix-part-1-determinant-by-cofactors.md

 ---
-title: "Efficiently Computing the Determinant of a Matrix, Part 1: Determinant By Cofactors"
+title: "Efficiently Computing the Determinant of a Matrix, Part 1: Determinant by Cofactors"
 author: "Charlie Weinberger"
 reviewers:
   - "Nathan Reynoso"